Kianoush-h/Zoom-Attendance-List/README.md

 # Zoom Attendance List
- You can use this project to create the attendance list automaticaly without calling the students names and wait until theu answer.
-Your username, password and the meeting date are the only things that this code requires from the user to create the attendance list automaticaly.
+ You can use this project to automatically create the attendance list without calling the student's names and waiting until they answer.
+Your username, password, and meeting date are the only things that this code requires from the user to create the attendance list automatically.

 ![Zoom Attendance List](./etc/sample.gif)